bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 where _field_ is the field declared in the topic creation command (Step 1). <br />
 When you execute a Range Query, you expect to receive a list of entries.
 As you can see, the return type of the query is a list of _UserRating_. <br />
-The last element of the query definition is a topic (the same that you defined in the first step).
+The last element of the query definition is a topic (the same one that you defined in the first step).

 ## 3. Execute the query

 Say you want to find the purchases the client with `id=1` was unsatisfied with.
-Assuming that a disappointing purchase is one that has a rating lower than 5, you can execute the following query to obtain the results.
+Assuming that a disappointing purchase has a rating lower than 5, you can execute the following query to obtain the results.
 ```graphql
 {